weinzbw/EECS-581-Final-Project/Sprint4/accounting.md

 12/2/2024 - .75h

-* Added Inventory Class from Sam and removed left.py from room rotation
+* Added Inventory Class from Sam
+* Removed left.py from room rotation

 12/3/2024 - 0.5h

-* Added Uno Reverse Card to front_room printer and updated hotspots in right.py
+* Added Uno Reverse Card to front_room printer
+* Updated hotspots in right.py

 12/4/2024 - 0.5h

-* Moved images to Images, fixed load and delete save for pause menu.
-Added Extremely Small Crowbar to items after completing chess and checking dresser in right.py
+* Moved images to Images
+* Fixed load and delete save for pause menu
+* Added Extremely Small Crowbar to items after completing chess and checking dresser in right.py

+12/7/2024 - 3h

+* Deleted "state" variable
+* Added Uno Reverse Card use to front_room
+* Added Sam's blender task to backroom
+* Updated Inventory with Sam's implementation
+* Added savestates to savestate/savedata to account for more gamestates
+* Added a win state

 ---